R/TP-CTS.R

 The SMILES and InChI data are used to calculate missing or invalid SMILES,

 InChI, InChIKey and formula data.
-If prefCalcChemProps=TRUE
+If prefCalcChemProps=TRUE then existing

 InChIKey and formula data is overwritten by calculated values whenever possible.